-Dr. Lichtenstein, who supervises students in mind-body medicine shifts at Bastyr Center, says the gatherings will remain open-ended conversations, but he plans to invite guests and pose specific topics at the upcoming events, which are scheduled for 6:30-8:30 p.m. the following Thursdays:
+Dr. Lichtenstein, who supervises students in mind-body medicine shifts at Bastyr Center, says the gatherings will remain open-ended conversations, but he plans to invite guests and pose specific topics at the upcoming events, which are scheduled in fall 2015 from 6:30-8:30 p.m. on the third Thursdays of each month:

 So far, Death Cafes at Bastyr Center have attracted a diverse crowd, and Dr. Lichtenstein would like that trend to continue.